Drive storage and free space

 conversation when both parties know what equipment is in use, under

-which Operating System, and exactly what error messages or symptoms are
+which Operating System, and exactly what errors or symptoms are

 If your Mac is under warranty, you may be entitled to free tech support

-- heck your warranty info (also available by serial number from our
+- check your warranty info (also available by serial number from

-diagnose a problem over the phone, let alone solve it, so we
+it's rare to diagnose a problem over the phone, let alone solve it, so

 diagnostic evaluation.
-See our Service Policies and Ops (left).
+See our Service Policies and Ops page for

 First, be patient; the beachball cursor is there to indicate

 machine is busy.
-But, if it seems stuck after awhile, there's a "Force
+But, if it seems stuck for a minute or more, there's a

-Quit..." command under the Apple (logo) menu that might get you out of
+Quit..." command under the Apple (logo) menu that should get you out of

 it.
 If that's not an option, you might have to force shutdown by